 Roadworkers tunnelling through the Devil's Slide, a perilously landslide-prone area on California's Highway 1, are using laser scanning software developed by the National Science Foundation [NSF] to safely plan the tunnel route.

-Microsoft on Tuesday introduced its first-ever embedded OS for portable devices that use GPS (global positioning system) and maps to get people where ...
+Microsoft on Tuesday introduced its first-ever embedded OS for portable devices that use GPS (global positioning system) and maps to get people where they want to go.

 The most important iPhone announcement from Monday's keynote presentation at the Apple WWDC wasn't the 3G news.
 Faster speeds were pretty much a given, considering the pokey download speeds of the first-generation iPhones.
 Nor was it the news about M...

-Car audio and navigation maker Clarion has unveiled a new prototype of its handheld mobile Internet navigator device that's due to be launched later t...
+Car audio and navigation maker Clarion has unveiled a new prototype of its handheld mobile Internet navigator device that's due to be launched later this year.

 Google hopes to make it easier for users to get from point A to point B by integrating its Google Maps Street View images with Google Maps driving directions to provide visual images like this of an entire driving route.

 Europe's Galileo satellite navigation system took another step forward on Sunday with the launch of a second experimental satellite.

 - 1 Star Wars Death Star Bluetooth levitating rotating speaker review

 - 2 Finally!
 LG OLED TV 2016 range review